rteehas/raft_project/README.md

 # raft_project
-Final group project for my senior year Advanced Distributed Systems course
+Final group project for my senior year Advanced Distributed Systems course (http://uchicago-cs.github.io/cmsc23310/index.html) taught by Professor Ian Foster.
+My group decided to implement the RAFT algorithm for the system that we built.
+Aninitial breakdown of the work can be found below.

 ===== Names =====
 Ji Seung "Anna" Kim (jiseung@uchicago.edu)